ar51an/raspberrypi-fan-control/README.md

   > `sudo journalctl -u fan-control`

 #### ⮞ Install FanControl
 * Create a folder `/opt/gpio/fan` for fan-control binary (You can use your preferred location).
 Copy/Paste `fan-control` binary from this repo folder `build` to this newly created folder `/opt/gpio/fan` Make sure file is under the user:group of root and it is executable.
+Copy `params.conf` config file from this repo folder `build` to this newly created folder `/opt/gpio/fan`.
+Make sure file is under the user:group of root. **`params.conf` is optional, fan-control service will work with default values without `params.conf`.**

   > **Create folder:**
   > `sudo mkdir -p /opt/gpio/fan/`